StuartCox3107/iGrow/README.md

 ### Page 4: Create page

 This page will give the opportunity for the user to create a planting record.
-It will also have a button to add & return home
+It will also have a button to add the record & return home.

 - [Create page desktop & tablet](wireframes/P4createdesktoptablet.png) opens in same tab, press back to return
 - [Create page mobile](wireframes/P4createmobile.png) opens in same tab, press back to return

+### Page 5: 404 error page

+This page will show in the case of a 404 error.

+### Page 6: Record not found page

+This case will show if a user trys to read a record that cannot be found. for example by using the back buttons or copy/paste post deletion.

 ---